civican/legisinfo/42-1/bills/C-44/bill_text.md

 Paragraph 13(1)(c) of the `Expenditure Restraint Act` is replaced by the following:

-the Senate, the House of Commons, the Library of Parliament, the office of the Senate Ethics Officer, the office of the Conflict of Interest and Ethics Commissioner, the Parliamentary Protective Service and **the office of the Parliamentary Budget Officer**.
+the Senate, the House of Commons, the Library of Parliament, the office of the Senate Ethics Officer, the office of the Conflict of Interest and Ethics Commissioner, the Parliamentary Protective Service and the office of the Parliamentary Budget Officer.

 ##### Language Skills Act